What are Redox connections?

 Learn more about data exchange.

-Select a connection to view the data flow
+Select a connection to view subscriptions

-Select a connection to view the data flow
+Select a connection to view subscriptions

-The left side of a data flow represents your system.
-Since you must have at least one endpoint to receive data, the endpoint GUID of your system displays on the left.
-You can copy this GUID by clicking the copy icon next to it.
-You can also view and manage the endpoint by clicking on the URL for the endpoint, which opens the endpoint's Settings page.
+You can view and manage the endpoint by clicking the destination URL, which opens the endpoint's Settings page.
 Or, you can navigate to the Developer page to view all your endpoints.
 If you have a VPN endpoint, you can also see a status icon with a color code to display the current VPN status.
 Learn more about VPN statuses.